patriciacarla04/Emotion-Classification-Project/README.md

 ## Project outline

-For this project, I fine-tuned the bert-base-uncased & the distilbert-base-uncased models using an emotion classification dataset found on Kaggle and performed inference with PyTorch.
+For this project, I fine-tuned the bert-base-uncased & the distilbert-base-uncased models available on HuggingFace using an emotion classification dataset found on Kaggle and performed inference with PyTorch.